masak/alma/spec/04-declarations.md

 whose primary role is to be evaluated, and statements which are primarily executed, declarations add their binding to the lexical environment.

-A declaration belongs to its innermost enclosing block.
-As a block is run, first a new frame is created, empty but linked to the frame of the innermost surrounding block, if any.
+Every declaration introduces a name, which is valid in a certain scope.
+A declaration belongs to the scope of its innermost enclosing block.
+As a block is run, first a new frame is created, empty but linked to its outer frame, if any.
 All the declarations belonging to the block get a binding with their name, to the pseudo-value `uninitialized`.
-After that, declarations initialize on two different schedules, depending on their type.
+After that, declarations initialize on two different schedules, depending on their kind.

 _Hoisted declarations_ initialize immediately, meaning that their binding will be initialized by the time the first statement is executed.
 Hoisted